shekhargulati/play-the-missing-tutorial/01-hello-world.md

 ## Github repository

 The code for demo application is available on github: [blogy](./blogy).
+You should get the `part-01` release.
+If you are not comfortable with Git, then you can directly download the [part-01.zip](https://github.com/shekhargulati/play-the-missing-tutorial/archive/part-01.zip).

 ## Getting started with Play framework